 General Considerations/Overview of Equipment

 This is a Parr 4566, liquid-phase high-pressure reactor.
 An external burette is used to keep the internal pressure constant during reaction, and to follow the kinetic of reaction via analysis of the gas phase mixture.
-This setup is used to test a number of catalytic hydrogenation reactions.
+This setup is used to test a number of catalytic hydrogenation or oxidation reactions.

 Key parameters: